Belmont University Scholarships (2025–2026)

 What’s the priority deadline?

-Apply by November 1 for the strongest merit consideration and to be eligible for top-tier awards.
+Apply by November 1 (Early Action I) to maximize merit consideration and qualify for top-tier awards.

 🏆 Flagship Scholarships (Belmont’s most competitive scholarships)

-These are Belmont’s top, university-level competitive scholarships—highly selective, limited in number, and typically replacing general automatic merit awards.
+These awards are Belmont’s top, university-level competitive scholarships—highly selective, limited in number, and typically replace general automatic merit scholarships for those selected.

 Notes: Flagship awards generally replace previously awarded automatic merit.
-Numbers of awards are limited each year and finalist interviews are typical.
+Finalist interviews are required; numbers awarded are very limited each year.

 Flagship (Competitive) Scholarship FAQ